 Designing a cloud-native solution

 By contrast, a cloud-native solution is straightforward.
-Because you run all of your jobs on GCP using data stored in Cloud Storage, you avoid the complexity of data synchronization altogether, although you must still be careful about how your different jobs use the same data.
+Because you run all of your jobs on Google Cloud using data stored in Cloud Storage, you avoid the complexity of data synchronization altogether, although you must still be careful about how your different jobs use the same data.

 The following diagram shows an example of a cloud-native system:

-This section discusses some additional considerations for migrating Hadoop to GCP.
+This section discusses some additional considerations for migrating Hadoop to Google Cloud.

-GCP offers many products that you can use with your Hadoop system.
-Using a GCP product can often have benefits over running the equivalent open source product in GCP.
-Learn about GCP products and services to discover the breadth of what the platform has to offer.
+Google Cloud offers many products that you can use with your Hadoop system.
+Using a Google Cloud product can often have benefits over running the equivalent open source product in Google Cloud.
+Learn about Google Cloud products and services to discover the breadth of what the platform has to offer.

 Using regions and zones

 You should understand the repercussions of geography and regions before you configure your data and jobs.
-Many GCP services require you to specify regions or zones in which to allocate resources.
+Many Google Cloud services require you to specify regions or zones in which to allocate resources.
 The latency of requests can increase when the requests are made from a different region than the one where the resources are stored.
-Additionally, if the service's resources and your persistent data are located in different regions, some calls to GCP services might copy all of the required data from one zone to another before processing.
+Additionally, if the service's resources and your persistent data are located in different regions, some calls to Google Cloud services might copy all of the required data from one zone to another before processing.
 This can have a severe impact on performance.

 Configuring authentication and permissions

-Your control over permissions in GCP services is likely to be less fine-grained than you are accustomed to in your on-premises Hadoop environment.
-Make sure you understand how access management works in GCP before you begin your migration.
+Your control over permissions in Google Cloud services is likely to be less fine-grained than you are accustomed to in your on-premises Hadoop environment.
+Make sure you understand how access management works in Google Cloud before you begin your migration.

-Cloud Identity and Access Management (Cloud IAM) manages access to cloud resources.
+Identity and Access Management (IAM) manages access to cloud resources.
 It works on the basis of accounts and roles.
 Accounts identify a user or request (authentication), and the roles granted to an account dictate the level of access (authorization).
-Most GCP services provide their own set of roles to help you fine-tune permissions.
-As part of the planning process for your migration, you should learn about how Cloud IAM interacts with Cloud Storage and with Cloud Dataproc.
-Learn about the permissions models of each additional GCP service as you add it to your system, and consider how to define roles that work across the services that you use.
+Most Google Cloud services provide their own set of roles to help you fine-tune permissions.
+As part of the planning process for your migration, you should learn about how IAM interacts with Cloud Storage and with Dataproc.
+Learn about the permissions models of each additional Google Cloud service as you add it to your system, and consider how to define roles that work across the services that you use.

-Your GCP jobs send their logs to Logging, where the logs are easily accessible.
+Your Google Cloud jobs send their logs to Cloud Logging, where the logs are easily accessible.
 You can get your logs in these ways:

-- With a browser-based graphical interface using Logs Viewer in Google Cloud Platform Console.
+- With a browser-based graphical interface using Logs Viewer in Google Cloud Console.

 - From a local terminal window using the gcloud command-line tool.

-- From scripts or applications using the Cloud Client Libraries for the Stackdriver Logging API.
+- From scripts or applications using the Cloud Client Libraries for the Cloud Logging API.

 Managing your edge nodes with Compute Engine

-You can use Compute Engine to access an edge node in a Cloud Dataproc Hadoop cluster.
-As with most GCP products, you have multiple options for management: through the web-based console, from the command line, and through web APIs.
+You can use Compute Engine to access an edge node in a Dataproc Hadoop cluster.
+As with most Google Cloud products, you have multiple options for management: through the web-based console, from the command line, and through web APIs.

-Cloud Storage is the primary way to store unstructured data in GCP, but it isn't the only storage option.
+Cloud Storage is the primary way to store unstructured data in Google Cloud, but it isn't the only storage option.
 Some of your data might be better suited to storage in products designed explicitly for big data.

 You can use Cloud Bigtable to store large amounts of sparse data.
 Cloud Bigtable is an HBase-compliant API that offers low latency and high scalability to adapt to your jobs.